-Another topology is unconnected broker array.
+Another broker topology is an unconnected broker array.
 In this method, each broker connects to all Twister components and each client also connects to all the brokers and tries to balance the workload of data sending among broker connections (See Fig. 5).
 Broadcasting is done in a style of “scatter and allgather”.
 In Scatter phase, data is split and sent to brokers first.
 Then in Allgather phase, each broker broadcasts the data chunk it owns to all the client processes.
-Ideally, assuming there is no contention, we can have:
+Ideally, assuming there is no contention, we can derive: